Feedback and Complaints

 Your feedback is important and helps us provide timely and appropriate support.
 If you are unhappy, we can work with you to resolve any complaints you may have.

 To give general feedback or lodge a complaint, please get in touch via Feedback and Complaints form.

 Berry Street will always try and resolve any complaint as quickly and fairly as possible.
 We encourage any clients that have a complaint to raise it with us in the first instance.
 We understand though that at times a client may wish to take a complaint to an independent body.
 It is your right to seek independent advice and support and the following independent agencies may be able to assist.

 The Ombudsman can enquire into and investigate complaints made regarding the actions of a registered community service.
 This can include such services as residential care units, home-based care, family support and specialist services.

 The Disability Services Commissioner can respond to complaints about Victorian disability services including disability services provided by the Department of Human Services.

-Members of the public may make a complaint to the Privacy Commissioner if they believe that a Victorian Government agency, a local council or an agency providing services for the State has breached their privacy.
+Members of the public may make a complaint to the Office of the Victorian Information Commissioner if they believe that a Victorian Government agency, a local council or an agency providing services for the State has breached their privacy.